drago-cz/Python-CSV-Toolkit/README.md

   - Provides a summary report of issues found.
   - Generates a detailed text report with specific locations of the issues.

+- **Aggregate and Sum CSV (`aggregate_and_sum_csv.py`):**
+  - Groups data by a selected column and sums numeric values after cleaning them.
+  - Cleans numeric data by removing spaces and converting values to floats.
+  - Provides statistics on valid and invalid numeric entries.
+  - Saves the aggregated data to a new CSV file.

 ## Getting Started

 ### Prerequisites